autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/08/README.md

 <br>

-* from the foundry book, here is a straightforward illustration:
+* in particular, foundry's **[std storage library](https://book.getfoundry.sh/reference/forge-std/std-storage)** is a great util to manipulate storage. from the foundry book, here is an illustration of how `vm.load()` works:

 <br>